Usagithecutie/The-Scribe/replit.md

 ✅ Database provisioned and schema pushed
 ✅ Server running with no errors
 ✅ Frontend-backend integration working
-✅ Complete book content extracted and integrated with all sections ✅ UI improvements implemented (dashboard, enhanced editor, global navigation) ✅ Birthday landing page implemented as main entrance
+✅ Complete book content with all 5 sections including detailed Section V ✅ UI improvements implemented (dashboard, enhanced editor, global navigation) ✅ Birthday landing page implemented as main entrance
-✅ Original dark mode UI restored
-✅ Dynamic Island-style editor with circular buttons implemented ✅ Global sidebar for book and navigation access on all pages
+✅ Working dark/light theme system with proper CSS management ✅ Dynamic Island-style editor with image support implemented ✅ Wattpad-style book reader with modern interface design ✅ Correct sidebar placement (only on document dashboard) ✅ Book title correctly set to "You Are A Poem And The World Is Reading You" ✅ All syntax errors fixed and app running smoothly